sonatype/nexus-testsuite-guide/guide/SystemProperties.md

 it.parameters
 -------------

 Set this property to point to a parameters files that should override the parameters used by ITs.
-[Read](Parameters.md) more about the format of parameters file.
+[Read](parametersFormat) more about the format of parameters file.

+[parametersFormat]: src/test/resources/README.md